kugendran-naidoo/QTopoQA/qtdaqa/new_dynamic_features/graph_builder2/README.md

   and concatenates the topology summary to the histogram vector.
 Tune `neighbor_distance`, `include_neighbors`, `filtration_cutoff`, and `min_persistence` to control the geometric context captured for each pair.
+- (Planned) Aggregated-topology edge variants – reuse the per-residue topology vectors already computed for interface residues to build relational signals per edge without rerunning persistence.
+For an edge (u, v), combine the endpoint topo vectors with:
+  * Asymmetric context: keep both endpoints (concat) so source/target can differ.
+  * Symmetric relations: mean, abs-diff (and optionally min/max, cosine) to show how similar or different the endpoints’ topology is.
+  * Optional local context: pool neighbors’ topo around each endpoint, then apply the same mean/abs-diff (optionally min/max/cosine) to the pooled summaries.
+  This augments the legacy 11‑D histogram with cheap, deterministic relational topology, leveraging the topo features that already performed well at the node level.
+These will preserve the existing deterministic edge ordering (src_idx, dst_idx, distance) and rely on the canonical interface/node/topology sorting already in place.

 ---